twitocode/Tantalum/content/Notes/English/Personal Essay.md

 I choose computer engineering and computer science at UTSG, which have staggering requirements in my view.
 I think I have a very low chance of getting into UTSG.
 I kept comparing myself to others who I spent most of my high school journey without friends.
 In some of my classes, especially my computer engineering class.
 It was the feeling of being in a black room when a thick and firm hand touching my shoulder and directing my eyes to multiple fish-eye lensed perspectives of students winning contests and awards. **talk more about the job aspect**

 **This paragraph is more about me**
 Back in grade 9, I was in Mr. Pinto’s computer engineering class.
 He saw potential in me; he asked whether I wanted to join the robotics club at school.
 I ended up saying no to Mr. Pinto’s question, which ended up becoming one of my biggest regrets in high school.
 The main reason why I did not join was because I had issue talking with others.
 I have been getting better at talking with others, especially in grade 12, however I was not always like this.
 Before I moved to Hamilton in grade 7, I had many friends and I was very talkative.
 I am not sure what happened that caused me to be shy and quiet.
+This lack of support that I had meant that there was no one to push me to achieve the best person that I could have been.
+It has been goal to be the tallest in my class since grade 1, but also also to be the smartest in my class.
+I had great memories of defeating my classmates in quick multiplication in elementary school High school and my visit to UTSG made me realize that I am not….